-If you have been affected by the Covid-19 pandemic, there may be organisations which can provide support.
+If you have been affected by the COVID-19 pandemic, there may be organisations which can provide support.
 The organisations we have listed below have kindly agreed to be mentioned on our website.
-Please bear in mind that they too are likely to have been affected by the pandemic if you experience any delays.
-All of these organisations are independent of the Scottish Covid-19 Inquiry.
+Please bear in mind that they too are likely to have been affected by the pandemic if you experience any delays in getting a response.
+These organisations are all independent of the Scottish COVID-19 Inquiry.

 Contact Breathing Space when you're feeling low.
 They are a free, confidential, phone and webchat service for anyone in Scotland over the age of 16 experiencing low mood, depression or anxiety.
 Call 0800 83 85 87 for support.
 Visit their website for opening hours.

 If you, or someone you know, is living with long COVID, Chest Heart & Stroke Scotland is here to help.
 Call the CHS Scotland long COVID advice line on 0808 801 0899 for advice about how to manage your condition, and information about the services and support available – including their long COVID peer support group.